 The Clinical and Recovery Services Department at St. Francis House understands those issues and provides a wide variety of tools and services to help guests deal with traumas and move toward stability in all aspects of life.
+Starting at intake, we work with each guest to assess and determine their needs and appropriately refer to our services.
 Our multilingual, multicultural counselors invest in building stable, trusting relationships and emphasize autonomy and self-determination at each step of a guest’s journey.
 That foundation empowers guests to make positive changes.

 Our case managers establish collaborative working relationships with our guests, identifying guest needs and assisting them with issues related to housing, benefits, employment, life skills, treatment for substance abuse and mental or physical health issues, etc.

 St. Francis House understands the challenges faced by guests who suffer from mental illness or a dual diagnosis of addiction and mental illness.
 Those with mental illness are at a much greater risk of becoming homeless, and the stress of being homeless can heighten a mental disorder, creating a vicious cycle.
 But we intervene.
 Three visiting psychiatrists provide regular onsite services, and our Whole Health Care Clinic allows us to offer comprehensive support.